Wenatchi: History

-They were closely related by language with the Entiat and Chelan peoples and through marriage and culture with Upper Yakima bands.
+They are closely related by language with the Entiat and Chelan peoples and through marriage and culture with Upper Yakima bands.

 Sometimes the Chelan (Ščəl̕ámxəxʷ - "People at the Deep Water, i.e. Lake Chelan") and Entiat were considered simply as another Wenatchi Bands; the Entiat (also known as: Inti-etook, Intietooks) - which called themselves Šntiyátkʷəxʷ (Sintia'tkumuk/Sintiatqkumuh) ("People from the place of grassy water/Gras in Water, i.e. Entiat River") and the Sinialkumuh Band of Entiat were often classed as "Wenatchi" or "P'squosa".
 Moreover, the Chelan people also described themselves as Šntiyátkʷəxʷ ("People from the place of grassy water/Gras in Water, i.e. Entiat River").

-The Wenatchi tribe was far more isolated prior to the arrival of the horse, but afterward they adopted many of the traditions and style of dress of the Plains Indians and were closely allied with the Spokane tribes by the time white settlers arrived.
-It is also estimated that 90% of the indigenous population died prior to white contact, infectious diseases spreading with the horse far in advance.
+In 1931, a Powwow was held on the land of Mary Felix, a Wenatchi woman living in Yaksum Canyon in Cashmere, Washington.
+It's estimated that nearly 700 Native Americans attended, including 250 Wenatchi, many traveling from the Colville and Yakama reservations.

-The Wenatchis (or "P'squosa") were not given reservation land by the federal government—though they had actually signed a treaty, it was never recognized, and fell by the wayside as new settlers moved into their territory.
-The Wenatchi Indians unlike many other tribes did not engage in war with the new arrivals and were even friends with the first white settlers and their families.
-Janie Hollingsworth, an early settler born in 1911, remembers fondly growing up with the daughter of the Wenatchi Chief in the Nahahum Canyon area, riding horses together happily until the government decided to round up all the Indians and put them in existing reservations.
-Subsequently, most modern day Wenatchis are found living on the Colville Indian Reservation, with a small number living on the Yakama Reservation.
+In 2024, the Colville Confederated Tribes acquired 11 acres of land near Cashmere along the Wenatchee River as part of an effort to reclaim ownership of ancestral lands.